thomastay/personal-blog/content/Dear-recruiter-your-email-is-not-interesting.md

 # So what now?

 I'm going to offer a challenge.
-If you send me with an email addressing all of these concerns, I will get on a phone call with you if I like the offer.
+If you send me an email addressing all of these concerns, I will get on a phone call with you if I like the offer.
 If I don't, I will write you a personalized email explaining why not.

 If you need info about me, [my home page serves as my resume](/).